Expert Debt Legal Advice For Business Debt Recovery

 Defend a claim at a Small Claims Court Trial

-If you receive a claim it is important that you act quickly and do not ignore it.
-We can help you respond to the Court within the 14 day time limit, make the most of your case, help you try and resolve the matter (through negotiation or business mediation) or appear for you in Court.
+If you are the recipient of a claim, it is important that you act quickly and do not ignore it.
+We can help you respond to the Court within the 14-day time limit, and make the most of your case.
+LawBite’s expert lawyers will help you try and resolve the matter through negotiation

 Chase a judgement through enforcement

-Sometimes you can win a judgement, but the other side doesn’t pay it.
-If that happens we can help you ensure that you recover your debt by having the debtor summoned to appear in Court to be questioned, which may prompt a payment, or even (for judgments up to £5,000) consider sending in bailiffs to seize and sell the company’s goods.
+If you win a judgment but the other side refuse to pay the debts you are owed, LawBite’s lawyers and solicitors can offer you further legal advice on debt recovery and help you to get the debtor summoned to appear in Court to be questioned.
+This may prompt a payment, or could even consider sending in bailiffs to seize and sell the company’s goods, for judgments up to £5,000.

 Issue a winding-up petition

 This is a device that can be used when an insolvent company fails to repay a debt of more than £750 which has gone unpaid for at least 21 days.
-We can help you issue a Petition, following which it is advertised in a publication called ‘the Gazette’.
-Unless the Winding up Petition is successfully opposed the Company can be compulsorily liquidated.
+We can give you debt legal advice on how to help you issue a Petition, which will be advertised in a publication called ‘The Gazette’.
+Unless the Winding-up Petition is successfully opposed, the company can be compulsorily liquidated.
 This will bring the company to an end and its assets will be liquidated for the benefit of all those it owes money to.
-This may help recover your debt, or part of it, if there is enough to go round to pay all creditors involved.
+This may allow you to have a small debt recovery, if there is enough to go round to pay all creditors involved.